 Parking is available in the surrounding garages, lots, and metered street parking.
-A majority of parking around the museum is owned and managed by the City of Tampa and rates are to the city’s discretion.
+Most parking around the museum is owned and managed by the City of Tampa and rates are at the city’s discretion.
 Rates can change due to city-wide activities such as sports games, concerts, and other special events.
 For garage, lot, and metered street parking information please visit the City of Tampa website.

 Elevators are located in the center of the Museum and provide access to Levels 1 and 2.
 Level 3 can be accessed during special programming and events.

 All Museum restrooms are wheelchair-friendly, and have handicap stalls and changing tables.
 Restrooms are located near the elevators on all levels.
 Restroom toilets operate on a sensor, but please feel free to ask Guest Services for a Sensor Cover to help control the loud noise.

 A private Infant Feeding Space is available on Level 2 near the Water’s Journey climber.

 All themed areas and most exhibits in the Glazer Children’s Museum are wheelchair accessible.
 A limited number of wheelchairs and VELA mobility chairs are available by request at Guest Services, at no cost to guests.

 Service animals are always welcome in the museum under the Americans with Disabilities Act (ADA).